BhavShah01/ConSciR/README.md

   Use ConSciR functions to add environmental metrics such as dew point (**`calcDP`**), absolute humidity (**`calcAH`**), lifetime multiplier (**`calcLM`**), and preservation index (**`calcPI`**) to the dataset.
-  More functions are available in the package ‘Reference’.
+  More functions are available; see the package Reference for details.

 ``` r
 # Peform calculations